jpagel1/Automation-Part-Scraper/README.md

 Simple script to automatically load in google sheet with automation part numbers and scrape sites to get stock/availability info

+DISCLAIMER: This project was built for educational purposes.
+DO NOT use it to spam automation vender sites.

 An example of what the google sheet could look like is below: